ItsCryptic/dotfiles/README.md

 # Zsh

 This is my zshrc.
 It uses oh-my-zsh for plugin management.
+It also uses the [Starship](https://starship.rs/) prompt and [Welcome.sh](https://github.com/G2-Games/welcome.sh)

 Most of my configs use the [Dracula](https://draculatheme.com/) color scheme.
 Please check them out!